llu13701/cm1_python_test/README.md

 # cm1_python_test
 For candidates interested in working for cm1
+Please folk this repo.

 <h3> Main Test </h3>
 Please open CM1_DevQuickTest_Question.ipynb for the main tasks.
 Make a copy of the notebook rather than working on the main one.
+<u>Deliverables: </u> The link for your own colab workbook

 <h3>Django Test Instruction</h3>